softwaregroup-bg/ut-front/README.md

     error: 'error object'
 }
 ```

+The return value of the dispatcher will be promise

   - `log` middleware(work in progress, still alpha): will watch for `{type: 'UT_LOG', text: '<text to log>'}` and dispatched message will not reach redux storage